svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 I want to be able to normalize data from different applications and put them all into a single unified sequence diagram.

 Why is that important?
-- Instant synchronization between logs and sequence diagrams is required in order to achieve productive discussions with different stakeholders, which often do not have an idea regarding the format of logs of different applications.
+- Instant synchronization between logs and sequence diagrams is required to achieve productive discussions with different stakeholders, which often do not have an idea regarding the format of logs of different applications.
 - Often the task is to represent, which PART OF THE SEQUENCE is wrong and should be changed.
 Building a "correct" sequence based on the currently existing one is much faster than building a new sequence from scratch.
 - Support of the project's documentation becomes much easier when you can get sequences out of the latest logs.